Mast Cell Tumors in Dogs

 Cancer Pain Management section.

-is.
-In addition to treating the tumor itself, some cases may also require treatment with anti-histamine medication and/or
+addition to treating the tumor itself, some cases may also require treatment with anti-histamine medication and/or drugs to relieve

 Low or intermediate grade (mildly aggressive) MCT easily accessible for complete surgical removal

-chemotherapy in this particular scenario.
-If the histologic evaluation confirms the presence of cancer cells in the healthy
+potential benefit of chemotherapy in this particular scenario.
+If the histologic evaluation confirms the presence of cancer cells in the

-These will typically include either additional surgery that will remover larger area around the tumor and/or
+These will typically include either additional surgery that will remove larger area around the tumor and/or

 Low or intermediate grade (mildy aggressive) MCT not easily accessible for complete surgical removal